IvanReyesO7/GatoCM/README.md

 ## Api Console Manager
 This a small personal project, the idea is to create a centralized and easy to visualize api console manager.
-Something similar to a CMS, but with more flexible endpoints and the ability to create objects through the terminal with no needs to use the UI.
+Something similar to a CMS, but with more flexible endpoints and the ability to create objects through the terminal with no need to use the UI.

 ## For occasional developers